mohammadsadeghforoughi/SQL-CRUD/README.md

 to run the React Client on '3001' PORT finally, open your web browser and enter ``` localhost:3000```

-NOTE: You have to run the MySQL server.
+NOTE: You have to run MySQL server.

 Enjoy!